Prison farm: Legal framework

 The 13th Amendment to the United States Constitution, which ended slavery, specifically carved out the concept of penal servitude (i.e., forced and unpaid labor as a punishment for a crime).
 This exemption only affected those who have been convicted of crimes, not those who were still awaiting trial.

-Britain had a long history of penal servitude even before passage of the Penal Servitude Act of 1853, and routinely used convict labor to settle its conquests, either through penal colonies or by selling convicts to settlers to serve as slaves for a term of years as indentured servants.
+Britain had a long history of penal servitude even before passage of the Penal Servitude Act 1853 (16 & 17 Vict. c.
+99), and routinely used convict labor to settle its conquests, either through penal colonies or by selling convicts to settlers to serve for a term of years as indentured servants.